 There are many headstones in this graveyard bearing the name Limb.
 John Limb played a major part in village life.
 As well as being a farmer, he was one of William Gladwin Turbutt’s Javelin men, a Parish Councillor and on the Board of Guardians.

 Historically, the most interesting item within the church is a mediaeval traceried rood screen, which was moved to the west end of the new church in 1881 from the then disused Trinity Chapel.
 This screen consists of a central doorway with crudely carved open arcading on each side.
 By the time it was removed the screen was greatly dilapidated and much of the arcading had to be restored.

 Take the footpath opposite the church door, climbing stone steps through the hedge.
 Continue ahead taking a little stone bridge over a stream.
 Walk across the field and go through the hedge in front of stepping stones leading through a little wooden footpath gate.
 Take the path round to the left, keeping the hedge on your left.
 Climb over the stile which is quite hidden.
-Here you will find QR plaque 11 on a post by the hedge.
+Continue with the hedge on your right to QR plaque 11 on a post by the hedge.